Dehydrating Strawberries

 Dehydrating strawberries in an air fryer offers a quick and convenient way to create delicious dried fruit snacks.
 This method provides great results with some experimentation.
 Here are some common questions about the process.

-What is the optimal time to dehydrate strawberries in an air fryer?
+How long does it take to dehydrate strawberries in an air fryer?

-The ideal dehydration time for strawberries in an air fryer is typically 4-6 hours.
-But in Sam's case from RecipeThis.com, she states hers took only 2.5 hours.
+In Sam's case from RecipeThis.com, she states hers took only 2.5 hours.

 Drying time can vary depending on the thickness of your strawberry slices and your desired level of dryness.